Frequently Asked Questions

 No. Once signed, a lease is a legal and binding contract.
 In most cases the landlord can hold you responsible for the rent due through the remainder of the lease (or until it is rented).
 Oral contracts are considered legal though they are very hard to prove in a court of law, so make sure you get any and all oral contracts in writing whenever possible.

 Whether you are living on or off campus, your family’s contribution towards your educational costs should not significantly change, and in some cases, may be reduced.
-For more information, please read the Financial Aid brochure or reach out to Please do not hesitate to contact the staff in Student Financial Services with any questions or concerns you may have.
-The Office of Student Financial Services is open Monday through Friday, 8:30 a.m.–4:30 p.m.
+For more information, please read the Financial Aid brochure or reach out to Please do not hesitate to contact the staff in Student Financial Support with any questions or concerns you may have.
+The Office of Student Financial Support is open Monday through Friday, 8:30 a.m.–4:30 p.m.
 They are located in Garland Hall, Room 146 or feel free to call them at 410-516-8028.
+NOTE: Please visit the Wyman Park building if you would like to meet with a financial aid adviser.